Next Steps After an Accident

 The steps you take after being involved in an accident can affect the outcome of your claim.
 Where possible, it’s important that you:

 Stop and Check on Others: Make sure everyone involved in the accident is safe and out of harm’s way.
 Not stopping and following through with the proper procedures following an accident could be viewed as a hit and run.

 Seek Adequate Medical Care: Call 911 for injuries to yourself or others.
 Even if you don’t feel injured right away, it’s still important to seek medical care from your doctor or emergency room.
 Oftentimes, a victim is in shock and doesn’t feel the full extent of their injuries until a later time.
 It’s always best to let a medical professional determine your condition.

 Call Law Enforcement: Tennessee Code Section 55-10-106 requires that accidents that involve personal injury, death, or property damage in excess of $50 be reported immediately to the local law enforcement or state highway patrol.
 Additionally, Tennessee Code Section 55-10-107 mandates that accidents involving personal injury, death, and property damage in excess of $400 be reported to the Tennessee Department of Safety within twenty days.

-Exchange Pertinent Information - Under Tennessee Code Section 55-1102 drivers who have been in a reportable accident must provide proof of financial security such as adequate car insurance, a surety bond, or cash sufficient to cover the damages sustained in the accident.
-Failure to comply with this requirement can result in driver’s license and vehicle registration being revoked.
+Exchange Pertinent Information: Under Tennessee Code Section 55-1102 drivers who have been in a reportable accident must provide proof of financial security such as adequate car insurance, a surety bond, or cash sufficient to cover the damages sustained in the accident.
+Failure to comply with this requirement can result in your driver’s license and vehicle registration being revoked.

 Collect Necessary Documentation: It’s important to obtain copies of all relevant documentation including the other driver's information, police report, accident scene photos, and witness statements.
 Also, you should document your own account of what occurred, medical expenses, medical treatments, and doctor's appointments.